daveaglick/discoverdotnet/input/suggest/resource.md

 **Title**: The title of the resource.
 **Description**: A description of the resource.
 **Image**: A URL to an image or logo of the resource.
+**Tags**: A list of tags for the resource.
+Care should be taken to use already existing tags where practical.